Kaltsoon/nosql/material/2-mongo-introduction.md

 5. Find out how to implement a query which lists all documents in a collection by reading the [Query Documents](https://www.mongodb.com/docs/manual/tutorial/query-documents/) guide.
 While you are reading the MongoDB documentation, choose the language as "MongoDB Shell" from the "Select your language" menu.
 Then, execute a query which list all the documents in the `book` collection using the MongoDB Shell

 > [!IMPORTANT]
-> Exercise 👨‍💻: Create a file `part2` (for example a Word document) and include a [screenshot](https://www.take-a-screenshot.org/) of the query and its result in MongoDB Shell mentioned in step 5 to the file for a later submission.
+> Exercise 2 👨‍💻: Create a file `part2` (for example a Word document) and include a [screenshot](https://www.take-a-screenshot.org/) of the query and its result in MongoDB Shell mentioned in step 5 to the file.
+Submit the file to [this Moodle submission](TODO)

 ## ⭐ Bonus: MongoDB database in the cloud